the-events-calendar/the-events-calendar/readme.txt

 * List Widget: Moved all HTML Markup (and the loop) to the template
 * Now only enqueueing events-admin.css on appropriate Events Pages
 * Fixed an issue where Category CSS classes were being removed from Events when in Responsive Mode
+* Fixed an issue where page 2 or more of past view on list view was inaccessible
+* Fixed an issue with double quotes being incorrectly escaped for tribe json function
 * Removed all obsolete references to hide-visibility.css
 * Now appending the Event Permalink to the Event Description when importing into Google Calendar
 * Removed the hyperlink on the Featured image in the Event single template